ball2004244/StockPrediction/README.md

 # StockPrediction
+## Intro
-A basic prediction make by supervised learning (ML)
+A basic prediction make by supervised learning (ML).
+Functionality: Predict stock price mathematically, without considering other factors such as environment, economics, or politics.

 Current model: Linear Regression